lohith495/virtual-event-management-platform/README.md

 To run the application, please run below node command: node app.js

+user's password is hashed using bcrypt, api's are protected by using valid jwt token in the "authorization" header

 To test the application, below are the api's and respective request body and expected response:

 1. POST /register